GoraNetwork/doc/developing_evm.rst

 Data source parameter
-  For sources that are not *special* (i.e. do not begin with ``gora://``) this parameter contains a *value extraction specification*.
+  For sources that are not *special* (i.e. do not begin with ``gora://``) this parameter contains a `value extraction specification <#value-extraction>`_.
   It describes how oracle-returned value is to be extracted from data provided by the source.
 For example, with a JSON endpoint that returns ``{ "score": 123 }`` one would specify: ``jsonpath:$.score``.
 Gora supports a number of value extraction options which will be explained in detail below.
 Special Gora sources will be described separately.

 Destination specification
   Contains the name of the method in customer's smart contract to be called